 There are many state-of-the-art trade schools in Connecticut that provide training in HVAC and help you become experts in the field.
-To find HVAC schools near you fill out the form below.
+To find HVAC schools near you check out the list below:

 Lincoln Technical Institute offers a Diploma program in heating, ventilating, air conditioning and refrigeration.
 They emphasize best preparing the students to maintain essential temperature control equipment by teaching them everything from basics to the latest trends in HVAC systems.
 They have a well-balanced curriculum of theory and hands-on exercises

 Their HVAC programs are offered at East Windsor and New Britain campuses.

 Porter and Chester Institute offers HVAC training at their Stratford and Branford locations.
 Their different programs teach installation, repair and maintenance of heating, ventilating, air conditioning and refrigeration.
 They provide sufficient hands-on experience in most of the real-time HVAC problems so that students are well prepared to deal with all kinds of on-job problems.